What do futurists imagine for the post-coronavirus-pandemic world? | DW | 02.04.2020

-There's no doubt the coronavirus pandemic has changed daily life.
-But what change will last?
+There's no doubt that the coronavirus pandemic has changed daily life.
+But what changes will last?
 How will we live when it's all over?
-DW asks futurists for their visions of life after COVID-19.
+DW asked futurists for their visions of life after COVID-19.

 Predicting the future is a fool's game, they say.
 It takes the finest, bravest minds to dare.
 Even now, when we're seeing massive, rapid change in most walks of life — inspired by a push in science or technology, or nudged by a freak, global health emergency — it's hard to find sound prophecy.

-Health ministers, like Germany's Jens Spahn, say it's impossible to tell "what will happen in the coming weeks."
+Health ministers, such as Germany's Jens Spahn, say it's impossible to tell "what will happen in the coming weeks."
 And that's despite his access to mountains of data, including, surely, this study from 2007 that warned of reemerging "SARS-CoV-like" infections.

 Read more: Harari on Homo Deus and immortality